-Interesting ways to plant succulents in funky junk or otherwise trashed or thrown out contaners are all over; this is one way to use those cute heart shaped tins that you find around Valentines Day filled with Turtles or other chocolatey treats.
+Interesting ways to plant succulents in funky junk or otherwise trashed or thrown out contaners are all over; this is one way to use those cute heart shaped tins that you find around Valentines Day filled with Turtles or other chocolatey treats, or use the link at the bottom of the page to buy a new one.

 First, the tins are thrown into the bonfire to burn off the garish paint.
 Then they are allowed to weather and rust a bit out in the rain.